5 Ways To Help Someone Who's In A Bad Relationship

 4. Don't distance yourself.

 If you really care about someone, then your personal relationship with that person should be prioritized above your dislike of their partner or their relationship.
-After all, that could end tomorrow.
+After all, their relationship could end tomorrow.
 You were there before, and you'll be there long after.
 You could be their lifeline back to sanity, so don't cut the rope.

 When they do get hurt or heartbroken or taken advantage of, refrain from saying "I told you so" or "See what I mean?"
 It's time to listen, not judge.
 As angry as you may feel in that moment, be the calm confidante that your loved one needs.